 The impact of restrictive policies

 The impact of Remain in Mexico alongside nearly 3 million Title 42 expulsions, and now often long waits to request asylum at ports of entry, has required Mexico to fulfill growing humanitarian needs as asylum seekers wait, sometimes for years, to seek safety in the U.S. Families are finding themselves at risk of murder, rape, extortion and other violence.
 Organized criminal networks and human smugglers have targeted desperate asylum seekers and profited from the border policies that deny them their rights.
-A recent IRC survey found that 4 in 10 people displaced throughout Mexico had been victims of at least one crime while in the country, such as robbery and kidnapping.
+An IRC survey found that 4 in 10 people displaced throughout Mexico had been victims of at least one crime while in the country, such as robbery and kidnapping.
 In fact, the main safety risk identified by men and women was related to kidnappings or forced disappearance (18% and 16% respectively).

 “Here in Tijuana, we’re in exactly the same conditions that people are fleeing from, everything from cartels and violence to gang presence,” says Kathy Kruger, who works for IRC partner Casa del Migrante in Tijuana, Mexico.
 Local shelters and organizations like hers have made heroic efforts to help asylum seekers despite strained resources.